 A removal order may interact with other inadmissibility grounds.
-Screen your situation anonymously.
+Explore your situation anonymously.

-Start Free ScreeningThe Three Types of Removal Orders
+Start Free ExplorerThe Three Types of Removal Orders

-IRPA provides for three distinct types of removal orders, each with different conditions and consequences for future entry to Canada.
-The type of order issued depends on the grounds and circumstances of your removal.
+IRPR s.223 sets out three distinct types of removal orders: departure orders, exclusion orders, and deportation orders.
+Each carries different conditions and different consequences for future entry to Canada.
+The type of order issued depends on the grounds and circumstances of your removal, and it is decided by an officer or the Immigration and Refugee Board, not chosen by you.
+The practical difference between the three is essentially how hard it is to come back afterward.

-A departure order requires you to leave Canada and confirm your departure with CBSA within 30 days of the order becoming enforceable.
-If you leave within that window and confirm departure, the departure order does not prevent you from applying to return to Canada in the future — you are treated as if you voluntarily left.
+A departure order requires you to leave Canada and confirm your departure with the Canada Border Services Agency (CBSA) within 30 days of the order becoming enforceable.
+If you leave within that window and verify your departure, the departure order generally does not prevent you from applying to return to Canada in the future.
+In effect you are treated as having left voluntarily, and you usually do not need an Authorization to Return to Canada (ARC).
+The 30-day clock can be paused, for example if you are detained or your removal is stayed.

-If you do not leave within 30 days or do not confirm departure with CBSA, a departure order automatically becomes a deportation order — the most serious type.
-This is a critical distinction many people miss.
+What this means for you: if you do not leave within 30 days, or you leave but never confirm departure with CBSA, the departure order automatically becomes a deportation order, the most serious type (IRPR s.224(2)).
+This is a critical distinction many people miss: the same underlying situation can end with the lightest order or the heaviest one depending only on whether the 30-day rule was followed.

-An exclusion order bars you from returning to Canada for a set period after your removal.
-The standard bar is 1 year from the date you leave Canada.
-For exclusion orders related to misrepresentation, the bar is 5 years.
+An exclusion order bars you from returning to Canada for a set period after your removal is enforced.
+The standard bar is 1 year.
+For an exclusion order issued on the ground of misrepresentation, the bar is 5 years (IRPR s.225(3)).
+During the bar period you generally need written authorization (an ARC) to return; after it ends, that specific bar no longer applies.

-A deportation order can be issued for serious criminality, security grounds, human rights violations, organized criminality, and other grounds.
-As noted above, a departure order that is not complied with also converts to a deportation order.
+A deportation order can be issued for serious criminality, security grounds, human or international rights violations, organized criminality, and other grounds.
+As noted above, a departure order that is not complied with also converts into a deportation order.
+One narrow exception exists in the Regulations: where a deportation order was made only because an accompanying family member was inadmissible (IRPA s.42(1)(b)), the person may be exempt from needing an ARC.
+Because exceptions like this are fact-specific, it is best to confirm your exact order type and obligations with CBSA records or a licensed professional.

 Authorization to Return to Canada (ARC)